hatatat-dev/high-stakes-red-win-point/README.md

-# high-stakes-manual
+# high-stakes-red-win-point
-21919A VEX manual control program
+21919A VEX program for red with win point